CrazyAboutTV.com

 John Roarke

-Fridays Trivia:
+Fridays Trivia

 Rather than naming the celebrity guest stars during the opening credits like on Saturday Night Live, Fridays listed their names during the closing credits.